Updated-NoCheatPlus/Docs/Settings/General.md

 ## Actions
 ![actions](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Resources/actions.png)
 The `actions` entry can be considered as NoCheatPlus' task scheduler and can be found at the end of a given check's options.
 This is the only place where you can control what a check should do after reaching a determined violation level.
 * **`vl>X`** To be interpreted literally, it means "violation greater than X".
 This is used to articulate actions into different intervals.
 After a player has reached the defined violation threshold, the subsequent interval will be executed.
-In other words, the `vl>X` is a limiter to how many actions can be performed in a given interval.
+In other words, the `vl>X` is a limiter to how many actions can be performed in a given interval.<br>
-An interval may be left undefined at the start (e.g.: `vl>2 cancel (...)`), but the `actions` section cannot be left blank as a whole.
+Intervals can be ommitted altogether, meaning: you can tell NoCheatPlus to perform a single and specific action at any violation level (e.g.: `actions: log:fdirection:10:10:icf`), but the `actions` section cannot be left blank as a whole.<br>
+The first interval may be left undefined at the start (e.g.: `vl>2 cancel (...)`).<br>
 * **`cancel`** is the flag used to indicate that an action is to be cancelled, this can have several meanings:
 <br>-Cancel an event (prevent) (i.e.: prevent illegal moves by setting the player back, or cancel illegal hits in combat.);
 <br>-Undo actions done by players in some other way (i.e.: restore altered fall damage or fall distance);